Conflict of Interest/Board of Trustees

 5. Accept compensation from any source if such acceptance tends to influence their official duties.

-C. Trustees may ask for consultation with the University Legal Counsel, Executive Committee, the president, or the Board of Trustees if they are uncertain as to the appropriateness of listing a particular relationship on the Conflict of Interest form.
+D. Consultation.
+Trustees may ask for consultation with the University Legal Counsel, Executive Committee, the president, or the Board of Trustees if they are uncertain as to the appropriateness of listing a particular relationship on the Conflict of Interest form.